 Proposal: The City of Vancouver is considering amendments to Title 20 Land Use and Development Code to regulate and limit the distribution, extraction, refinement, processing or bulk movement of fossil fuels, or bulk storage of fossil fuels in Vancouver.
 The amendments would allow the City to lift a 2020 moratorium.
 The proposed code changes would limit fossil fuel and bulk fuel storage in residential, commercial, and open space zones.
 Within the Industrial Heavy zone the code would: prohibit new bulk fossil fuel storage and handling facilities; allow for maintenance and upgrade of existing facilities where not increasing capacity; allow conversion to cleaner fuels with limited expansion; optionally allow new cleaner fuel facilities limited in size and location; define and regulate small fossil fuel or cleaner fuel storage and distribution facilities; and establish development standards including establishing baseline capacity, seismic upgrades, mitigation for greenhouse gases, proof of financial assurance, and annual reporting.
 The allowance for coal and other solid fuel storage yards, and coal and biomass electricity generating facilities would be prohibited in all districts.
+In the Industrial Light zone, the code would prohibit new bulk fossil fuel storage and handling facilities; allow for maintenance and upgrade of existing facilities where not increasing capacity; orallow conversion to cleaner fuels with limited expansion subject to similar parameters described for the Industrial Heavy zone.

 Location: The legislative proposal applies to Vancouver city limits.

+Revised Determination: The City of Vancouver has revised its SEPA threshold determination of NonSignificance issued on August 16, 2022 in consideration of the following changes: Minor clarifications of the proposal definitions and standards, and clarificaiton of the SEPA Checklist addressing the existing sites and applicable development standards for regulated facilities.

-Determination: The City of Vancouver has determined that this proposal will not have a probable significant adverse impact on the environment.
-An environmental impact statement (EIS) is not required under RCW 43.21C.030.
-An Environmental Checklist is available from City staff.
+The City of Vancouver has reaffirmed that this proposal will not have a probable significant adverse impact on the environment.
+An environmental impact statement (EIS) is not required under RCW 43.21C.030(2)(c).

-This determination is based on the following findings and conclusions: Uses would be prohibited in most districts in the city and where allowed in the Industrial Heavy Zoning District would be regulated according to development standards addressing size, location, operation, and health and safety.
+This determination is based on the following findings and conclusions: Uses would be prohibited in most districts in the city and where allowed in the Industrial Heavy and Industrial Light Zoning District would be regulated according to development standards addressing size, location, operation, and health and safety.

-This DNS is issued under WAC 197-11-340(2) and the comment period will end at 5 p.m. on August 30.
-Procedural appeals to the SEPA determination must be filed in writing within 14 calendar days following the end of the comment period.
+This “modified” DNS is issued under WAC 197-11-340(2)(f) and does not include an additional comment period.
+It does not alter the appeal period, which closes at 5 pm on September 13, 2022.
 A City Council decision of the SEPA procedural appeal shall be final and not subject to further administrative appeal.
 Substantive SEPA appeals shall be filed in writing within 14 calendar days of the issuance of Councils decision.

 Responsible Official: